rhysd/NyaoVim/docs/browser-config.md

 `browser-config.json` contains one JSON object.
 The object optionally contains below key/value entries.

 - **window_options** : Its value is [options of `BrowserWindow` class of Electron](https://github.com/atom/electron/blob/master/docs/api/browser-window.md#new-browserwindowoptions).
 You can configure many options here; `width`, `height`, `fullscreen`, `webPreferences`, and so on.
+- **remember_window_state** : Preserve the window state (position, size, fullscreen?, maximized?) at closing window and restore it at next start-up.
+The state is written to `~/.config/nyaovim/window-state.json`.

 Below is an example: